davidmnoll/davidmnoll.github.io/src/posts/md/goalsAsTypes.md

     Neural nets act differently during the inference versus training stages.

-    There's an interesting correspondence to logic programming where the infinite space of possible values is progressively constrained and narrowed down in each layer until a single value is chosen.
-This feels similar for a reason.

     First let's consider the direction the dependencies go.
 When running inference, the inputs are the leaves.
 The hidden and output layers minus the inputs then correspond to a type.
 As you move deeper toward the output layer, the types are more general.
 Finally, you get to the output.
 So we can consider this a form of type inference.
 The nerual net equivalent of parsing data constructors of a value.

     We can also consider transformers, which selectively suppress inputs.
-By effectively lopping off some of the leaves of the branches, they're essentially saying "this a *types* of the thing I'm trying to infer".
+By suppressing activation so much that some leaves are effectively lopped off of the branches, they're essentially saying "these are the *types* of the thing I'm trying to infer".
+From a certain angle, you could say that each output node represents a pattern and you're pattern matching on the input.

     Now let's think of the training phase, in which these types are actually defined.
 When our loss is computed, and the weights are recalculated based on the gradient, we're modifying the type to be less likely to include that term.
 Semantically this all checks out.

-    But the training phase updates the other way.
-The actual label is the "leaf node", with the gradient calculation directly depending on that.
+    But the training phase creates a corresponding graph that updates the other way.
+In this gradient graph, the actual label is the "leaf node", with the gradient calculation directly depending on that.
 As you move toward the input layer, you're calculating new gradients depending on the output layer and all layers in between.
 I'm not sure how to understand this semeantically.
 However it's interesting to view this from the lens of [this paper](http://strictlypositive.org/diff.pdf) (referenced earlier).
 I would like to explore whether/how the numeric derivative involved in gradient descent, which is apparently semantically a derivative on some type, might have some correspondence to the semantic type derivative from that paper.

 </details>